Multi-Objective-Optimization-Laboratory/DeepRL-BiobjectiveKP/README.md

 4. **Main-Proposed Deep RL Methods Implementation**
    - Implementation of the proposed deep RL-based methods in testing mode.
-   - Choose and run the code for your desired method.
+   - Choose and run the code of your desired method.
    - Includes testing instances and pre-trained deep RL models.

 ## Citation